Physical Therapy For Patellofemoral Pain

 Physical Therapy For Patellofemoral Pain | Capitol Physical Therapy | Washington DC Physical Therapists

-Do you have a persistent dull, aching pain in your knee?
+Do you have persistent dull, aching pain in your knee?

 Does the pain get worse when exercising, climbing stairs, or after sitting for long periods of time?

-If you think you might be dealing with patellofemoral pain, you’ve come to the right place.
+If you’re dealing with patellofemoral pain, you’ve come to the right place.

 What Is Patellofemoral Pain?

-In medical terms, your kneecap is referred to as your “patella”.
+In medical circles, we refer to your kneecap as your “patella”.

-People assigned female at birth are more likely to experience patellofemoral pain than people assigned male.
+Women are also more likely to feel patellofemoral pain than men.

-Physical therapy is one of the most effective treatments for patellofemoral pain.
+Physical therapy is one of the most effective solutions for treating patellofemoral pain.

 What Does Patellofemoral Pain Feel Like?